Yoga for Dummies, p. 277

 10. Et cetera.
 The process will never end, until you actually give up everything.

-Have you been bit by the de-junkification bug too?
-I’d love to hear any experiences or insights you might have on the process of creating a more simple, minimalist life.
+I intend to blog about my de-junkification project over the next month and would love to hear any experiences or insights you might have on the process of creating a more simple, minimalist life.

 This article came at a great time, it’s totally something I need in my life – thanks!

 Thanks for stopping by Abbie.
 Keep enjoying the journey!